zenaro147/NeoGB-Printer/README.md

 Any 5 Volts source available will do the job as the device consumes less than 1 W: powerbank with USB cable, mobile phone with OTG cable, lithium battery with charger circuit, regular AA batteries with 5 volts regulator like the DD1205UA, etc.

 ## How to use it ?
-* Power the beast, white LED flashes 3 times immediately, wait for the next 3 green flashes indicating that the system is ready for printing.
+* Power the ESP, white LED flashes 3 times immediately, wait for the next 3 green flashes indicating that the system is ready for printing.
 * Print as with the real Game Boy Printer, as many prints as you wish in a single session.
 Data are stored in binaries .txt files called "dumps" on the SD card.
 Batch printing with Game Boy Camera is of course possible.
 * Some rare games require a short press on pushbutton to separate the files after printing as they do not have a margin indication in the print command.
 If button is pressed short, magenta led flashes 3 times to indicate that command have been acknowledged.
 * In the same session or later after a reboot, press the pushbutton for about 2 seconds to convert all .txt binaries in .bmp, .png or both.
 The scaling factor could be independently chosen between 1 and any value for each output format.
 The conversion begins and ends with 3 blue flashes.
-Each image require several seconds to be converted, so convert them regularly and/or be patient.
+Each image requires very short time to seconds to be converted (depending on the scaling factor used), so convert them regularly and/or be patient.
 * Remove the SD card and enjoy your images ready to be published online !
 * Additionnaly, remote connection with WIFI is under development.
 * There is an easter egg in the printer, will you find it ?